General Terms and Conditions of Taledo GmbH

 3.5.2 is of a degrading, violent, threatening, vulgar or xenophobic nature or which may serve to violate human dignity,

-3.5.4 content which may serve to violate copyrights, patents, trademarks or other property rights, the privilege as to one’s own image and other personal rights, or other rights of third parties,
+3.5.4 may serve to violate copyrights, patents, trademarks or other property rights, the privilege as to one’s own image and other personal rights, or other rights of third parties, or

 3.5.5 violates mandatory labour law regulations, in particular the German General Equal Treatment Act (“AGG”) or regulations protecting employees.